 United Airlines miles are a favorite of the MMS team and our readers because they offer a decent number of award seats compared to other airlines.
-But, how much are United miles worth now that United has moved to dynamic pricing?
+But how much are United Airlines miles worth now that United has moved to dynamic pricing?

-On average, you can get a minimum value of ~1.3 cents per mile, but the value will always vary depending on the route you’re flying, fees associated with certain award tickets, whether you traveling during peak times and more.
-In some cases, they’ll be worth much more than their average value – as much as 12 cents per mile – which is incredible.
+On average, you can expect to receive a value of ~1.3 cents per mile — but the value will always vary depending on the route you’re flying, fees associated with certain award tickets, whether you traveling during peak times and more.
+In some cases, they’ll be worth much more than their average value – even 10+ cents per mile – which is incredible.

 Let’s look at a few examples to see what United Airlines miles are worth and how to calculate their value.

 United Airlines recently moved to dynamic pricing, but the way you calculate the value of your miles is still the same:

 (Cash price of the ticket – taxes and fees you’d pay on the award ticket) / number of points required for an award ticket.

 You are no longer guaranteed a certain value on a particular route because there’s no award chart.
 United has removed close-in booking fees, but it raised award prices for flights booked within 30 days of departure and you’ll now see a surcharge of 1,500 to 3,500 miles when booking in this time frame.
 But, you can still find saver awards that somewhat align with the pricing from the old United Airlines award chart.
 Some awards are pricing at even lower levels than we used to see with the old award chart.
 And as of now United doesn’t have Basic Economy award flights, so with miles you are booking a more expensive and less restrictive economy fare that allows refunds (for a fee), seat selection and more.

 Here are some good deals you can get when you book United Airlines award flights: